aka The Community Garden

 First Sunday of The Month

 10.30am.
-We recommend bringing gloves and secateurs if you can and wear gardening clothes.
+We recommend bringing gloves and secateurs and wearing gardening clothes.

-Regular Jobs include pruning, deadheading, sweeping, tidying up, chatting and watering.
+Regular Jobs include pruning, deadheading, sweeping, tidying up, watering, chatting and eating cake.

 Community Library